Blue business cards with orange logo showing Pantone 287 C and 164 C color specifications

 The Four colors within CMYK are applied on top of each other to create the final artwork

-Process colours on the other hand are made inside the printer and as such aren’t as controlled.
+Process colors on the other hand are made inside the printer and as such aren’t as controlled.
 This often results in discrepancies in the printed color.
 Different papers and printers can print the same color file and produce a range of shades.

 When choosing to print process colors digitally, your printer may recommend a color match to reduce the effects of these varying shades.